SansegoTek/DFKQuestRunner/README.md

-professionMaxAttempts - the number of attempts that your professional heroes (e.g. fishers on a fishing quest) should try nonProfessionMaxAttempts - the number of attempts that your non-professional heroes (e.g. miners on a foraging quest) should try
+professionMaxAttempts - the number of attempts that your professional heroes (e.g. fishers on a fishing quest) should try nonProfessionMaxAttempts - the number of attempts that your non-professional heroes (e.g. miners on a foraging quest) should try maxQuestGroupSize - the maximum size a quest group should be.
+DFK doesn't support more than 6 heroes on a quest

 pollingInterval - how often, in milliseconds, the app checks for new work to do